Md-Ruhul-Amin-Rony/FilmSystemAPIUsingRepositoryPattern/README.md

 ```
 {"results":[{"id":502356,"title":"The Super Mario Bros.
 Movie",
 "overview":"While working underground to fix a water main,
-Brooklyn plumbers—and brothers—Mario and Luigi are transported down a mysterious pipe and wander into a magical new world.
+Brooklyn plumbersâ€”and brothersâ€”Mario and Luigi are transported down a mysterious pipe and wander into a magical new world.
 But when the brothers are separated,
 Mario embarks on an epic quest to find Luigi.
 ","poster_path":"/qNBAXBIQlnOThrVvA6mA2B5ggV6.jpg","release_date":"2023-04-05T00:00:00","vote_average":7.5}